ddbln/CloseAllNoConfirm/README.md

 **Q: Does the plugin only close unsaved files or all files?**

-A: The “Close All without Confirmation“ plugin closes all files, unsaved as well as saved ones.
-The main benefit is that it allows you to close all files without prompting for confirmation when closing unsaved files.
+A: The 'Close All without Confirmation' plugin closes all files, both unsaved and saved, with the main benefit being that you won't be prompted for each unsaved file.
 Dealing with multiple confirmation dialogs can quickly become a painful experience.
 But don’t worry, this plugin has got you covered – it closes all files swiftly and efficiently!

 **Q: Can you provide an example of when this plugin would be useful?**